 The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib Haemophilus influenzae Infections Haemophilus influenzae are gram-negative bacteria that can cause infection in the respiratory tract, which can spread to other organs.
 Infection is spread through sneezing, coughing,... read more , such as pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more and meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+The most common symptom of... read more and meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
 Meningitis can be... read more .
 These infections may be serious in children.
 Use of the vaccine has decreased the incidence of serious Hib infections in children by 99%.
 These infections are uncommon in adults with a healthy immune system and a functioning spleen.

 Different formulations of the vaccine are available.